xythobuz/xythobuz.github.io/input/projects/ledcube.md

 ## Hardware

-**Warning:** Frank mailed me and explained that the FRAM is operating outside of it's absolute maximum ratings.
-It should get 3.3V, not 5V.
-I'll probably update the board and schematic, soon.
-It seems to work, regardless. **Beware!**

 An AtMega32 controls 8 8bit Latches.
 These 64 bits control, via a PNP Transistor, the anodes of 8 LEDs, each.

 There are also 8 N-Channel MOSFETs connected to the AtMega32.
 They each control the cathodes of 64 LEDs on a Y-Plane.